New Jersey Wrongful Death Lawyer

 Qualifying survivors of a deceased individual who can bring a wrongful death claim are eligible to receive monetary compensation for damages including medical expenses – such as those that were incurred to treat the deceased’s last injuries or illnesses, funeral expenses, loss of financial support, anticipated earnings, loss of benefits, emotional anguish, loss of companionship, and in some cases, punitive damages.

-Contact Our Experienced New Jersey Wrongful Death Lawyers to Discuss Options Today
+Contact Our Experienced New Jersey Wrongful Death Lawyer to Discuss Options Today

-Contact our firm today to schedule a free, no-obligation consultation with an experienced Mercer County wrongful death lawyer to discuss your family’s legal rights and options.
+Contact our firm today to schedule a free, no-obligation consultation with an experienced New Jersey wrongful death lawyer to discuss your family’s legal rights and options.

 Frequently Asked Questions About Wrongful Death in New Jersey

 Yes.
-The KMHL&D legal team has experience in wrongful death lawsuits.
+The Hartman Duff, LLC legal team has experience in wrongful death lawsuits.
 If your family believes that you might have a wrongful death claim in Mercer County, Burlington County, Somerset County, Middlesex County, and throughout New Jersey, please contact us today.

 The length of time that any wrongful death claim will take can depend on several factors, including the strength of your case, the damages you and your family have suffered, and whether or not liability is an issue.
 If liability is not an issue in your case, it may be possible to settle within months.
 However, if the at-fault party contests liability and it becomes necessary to go to court, the length of the case will depend on the schedule of the court and whether or not the case goes all the way to trial – in which case, your claim can take up to two to three years.